nataliepoorcreations/Wine_Reviews_Project/technology.md

 Will use Machine Learning to assit consumers in predicting wines they will be interested in trying based on their prefrences.

 ## Dashboard
 Will use JavaScript to display information in an eye pleasing and user friendly HTML page.
+Will use Tableau to create visualizations for the wine data.